nghin/vacsf.org.mm/src/_posts/articles/2018-12-05-Awake-O-Sleeper.md

 It's a big deal because if the critical matter of assurance of salvation cannot be settled, the believers will spend the rest of their lives trying to achieve what Christ already accomplished for them.
 They will be like a dog chasing its own tail, toiling in the circle of frustration.

 Though the believers may at times grow weary, or become drowsy and fall asleep as the time of Christ's second coming may not happen in their lifetime, they don't need to be awakened as if they might be in a sleep of death.
 No matter what state they might be in, their place in the heart of God is secure as it is signed and sealed by the blood of the Lamb of God and the very breath of Life of the Holy Spirit just as it was when he breathed into the nostril of Adam and he became a living being.
 No matter what their temporal state might be, living in peace and tranquility with good health, or attacked from all sides by circumstances beyond their feeble attempt to control, there is a certainty in their hearts of their perfect standing before the Most High God as they're fully clothed in the righteousness of Christ.

+A misapplication of Isaiah 51:17 may be consequential in that the central focus of the verse is shifted from what God will do to what man will try to achieve, from God's immovable plan of salvation to man's futile attempt to achieve what only Christ can.
+One brings hope, the other brings hopelessness.
+How this little verse is interpreted can tell you a lot about the ministry that uses it.

 Grace and peace be with you.